maendeleolab/maendeleolab_vpc/README.md

 **9**  - VPC resources do not cost you anything, but in case you decide to delete the VPCs.
 You can run the script **delete_resources.py**

-**Note:** The script all delete all VPC resources that do not have any dependencies.
+**Note:** The script deletes all VPC resources that do not have any dependencies.

 This means, if subnets and route tables are not associated to the VPC, the VPC will be deleted.